 IRS audit red flags

-Failing to report some income you made from a side-gig might sound harmless.
-But the IRS knows exactly how much you made this year.
-When you earn income, your employer generates a W-2 (for wage earners) or a 1099 (for non-wage income).
+Failing to report income you made from a side-gig might sound harmless, but the IRS knows exactly how much you made this year.
+When you earn income, your employer generates a W-2 (for wage earners) or 1099 (for non-wage income).

 Of course, legitimate credits and deductions can reduce your adjusted gross income.
 But if there’s too big a disparity between the figure the IRS receives and one you report, that’s a major red flag.